CreepySasquatch/HDRMods/pages/Guides/Cyberpunk/Cyberpunk-Creepy-Preset.md

 </details>

 ## PART 3: CONFIGURING THE RESHADE PRESET
+> Some screenshots may still show `Creepy HDR Gameplay V2` instead of `Creepy HDR Gameplay V2-1`

 **1)** Click the `Settings` tab within the ReShade UI.
 - Under the Overlay & Styling section, I recommend enabling `Group effect files with tabs instead of a tree`.
 When enable it will place each active shader, *that has available settings to configure*, into it's own separate tab under the Home screen.
 If left disabled, all shaders will be listed one after the other.